 Constant budget cuts and discussions of overcrowded classrooms makes it hard to believe that states could actually be experiencing teacher shortages too, but the U.S. Department of Education designates new shortage areas every year.
-South Carolina, Florida, California and many other states struggle to provide quality educations to students, with fewer and fewer qualified educators.
+South Carolina, Florida, California, and many other states struggle to provide quality educations to students, with fewer and fewer qualified educators.
 In California, the shortage may shortly become critical as baby-boomers reach retirement age and fewer and fewer new graduates seek teaching certification.
-Between 2003-04 and 2009-10 the number of issued teaching credentials dropped by 40%, and the number of students enrolled in teaching programs dropped by 50%.
+Between 2003-04 and 2009-10 the number of issued teaching credentials dropped by 40 percent, and the number of students enrolled in teaching programs dropped by 50 percent.
 Decreasing competition makes becoming a leader of education more than a dream.
 The Master of Science in Secondary Education offered by Saint Joseph's University gives you the skills needed to take a leadership role in education both in the classroom and as an administrator.

 Balancing School and Career Choices

 Whether continuing your education to become the best possible teacher or trying to make a career change, an online Master's program allows you to pursue your educational goals while also earning a living.
 Flexible classes and deadline driven assignments make taking credits online a way to meet your financial needs while pursuing a new career.
 Instead of spending hours in a classroom every week, you work your study time around your schedule.
 Mobile access helps you stay connected during down times, letting you study as time permits.
-A research focused curriculum that covers a range of topics from adolescent psychology to diagnostic assessment gives you the skills to lead a middle or high school classroom to academic success.
+A research-focused curriculum that covers a range of topics from adolescent psychology to diagnostic assessment gives you the skills to lead a middle or high school classroom to academic success.
 A Master of Science in Secondary Education gives you cutting edge skills to set your resume apart from the crowd.
-Completing the online program from Saint Joseph's University gives you teaching certification for the State of Pennsylvania, with 33 reciprocity agreements with other states.
+Completing the online program from Saint Joseph's University gives you teaching certification for the State of Pennsylvania, with reciprocity agreements with most states.